-9.4.7 MCU Stop3 Mode Operation
+10.4.7 MCU Stop3 Mode Operation

-The STOP instruction is used to put the MCU in a low power-consumption standby mode during which most or all clock sources on the MCU are disabled.
+Stop mode is a low power-consumption standby mode during which most or all clock sources on the MCU are disabled.

-9.4.7.1 Stop3 Mode With ADACK Disabled
+10.4.7.1 Stop3 Mode With ADACK Disabled

-If the asynchronous clock, ADACK, is not selected as the conversion clock, executing a STOP instruction aborts the current conversion and places the ADC in its idle state.
+If the asynchronous clock, ADACK, is not selected as the conversion clock, executing a stop instruction aborts the current conversion and places the ADC in its idle state.
 The contents of ADCRH and ADCRL are unaffected by stop3 mode.
 After exiting from stop3 mode, a software or hardware trigger is required to resume conversions.

-9.4.7.2 Stop3 Mode With ADACK Enabled
+10.4.7.2 Stop3 Mode With ADACK Enabled